Kent State Named One of the Healthiest Universities in the Nation

 As for Ms. Wigley, Kent State resources helped release her from the shadows of darkness, and now like a candle, she shares her flame so that others can ignite their own.

-“I am here to show them this little light of mine,” she said.
+“I am here to show them this little light of mine,” she says.
 “Kent State University helped me discover this light, and I am forever grateful.”